Fill in a keyword below to quickly find the answer to your question about the visa India

 - • How long can I stay in India with my visa?

-More information about the validity period and the maximum staying duration can be found on the page about the validity restrictions of the Indian visa.
+The tourist e-visa India allows you to stay in India for 30 consecutive days.
+More information on the validity period and maximum stay can be found on the page on the visa validity for India.

 - • How long is my Indian visa valid for?